 I'll lead this one off with a story.
 I used to work at a coin shop.
-We'll call it Coin Land from here on out, because whenever I refer to anywhere I've worked, I take the general theme of the place and tack 'Land' onto the end, turning into an amusement park—life's more fun that way.
+We'll call it Coin Land from here on out.
+Whenever I refer to a place I've worked, I take its general theme and tack 'Land' onto the end, making it an amusement park.
+Life's more fun that way.

-One day in Coin Land, a man came in, clearly excited about something.
-He said he found a silver coin from 1836, and wanted to know what it was worth.
+One day in Coin Land, a man came in, excited about something he found.
+He said it was a silver coin from 1836, and wanted to know what it was worth.

-Now I was no numismatic expert, but what he was holding was an Arkansas State Quarter.
+I was no numismatic expert, but what he was holding was an Arkansas State Quarter.
 The way he was holding it, his thumb covered the '2003' date at the bottom.
-I held it in a way that covered the '1836' part and showed it to him while explaining that it's a state quarter from 2003, and the excitement in his eyes quickly turned to disappointment.
+I held it in a way that covered the '1836' part and showed it to him.
+I explained that it's a state quarter from 2003, and the excitement in his eyes quickly washed away.
 Another day, another dream dashed.

 At some point while metal detecting, you will run into at least one state quarter.
-There were more than 34 billion state quarters released into circulation, making them fairly common.
-However, there are a couple instances in which certain varieties of the 50 state quarters are worth much more than face value.
+There were more than 34 billion state quarters released into circulation, making them quite common.
+However, there are certain varieties of these 50 state quarters that are worth much more than 25 cents.
 Read on to find out more.

 About the 50 State Quarters Program

 From 1999 - 2009, the United States Mint released a series of 50 commemorative quarters.
 The reverse (back) side of each quarter featured a unique design for each U.S. state.
-A new coin was released once every ten weeks, ordered by the date that the states were admitted to the Union.
-The Mint estimates that more than 140 million people (that's about half the population of the U.S.) collected the 50 State Quarters series, making it the most successful coin collecting program in U.S. history.
+A new coin was released every ten weeks, in order of the date that the states joined the Union.
+The Mint estimates that more than 140 million people (that's about 40% of the population of the U.S.) collected the 50 State Quarters series, making it the most successful coin collecting program in U.S. history.

 Types of 50 State Quarters

-There are four types of state quarters that you may find, which includes (and is limited to) Circulated state quarters, Uncirculated state quarters, Clad Proof quarters, and Silver Proof quarters.
+There are four types of state quarters that you may find.
+These include Circulated state quarters, Uncirculated state quarters, Clad Proof quarters, and Silver Proof quarters.

 Circulated State Quarters